SIT30622

 Upon successful completion of this course, participants will receive a nationally recognised qualification, SIT30622 Certificate III in Hospitality.

-This course is aids in developing skills and knowledge you will need to operate as a bar tender or cocktail mixologist within a broad variety of hotel, cocktail and small bars.
+This course is aids in developing skills and knowledge you will need to operate as a food and beverage attendant in a quick service restuarant (fast food outlet).

 Completing this course can enhance your career growth potential.